ThirdEye-23/.github/profile/README.md

 👩‍💻 **Useful Resources**: As a member of ThirdEye, you'll have access to a range of projects spanning different domains.
 Some projects will be made available to the public, while access to private repositories will be granted upon project completion.
 Join us on this exciting journey of exploration and discovery.

 🍿 **Fun Facts**: Did you know?
-ThirdEye draws inspiration from legendary groups like lulzsec and anonymous, as well as esteemed seniors such as Dragon Sir (Anant Vijay Sir), Yash Goyal Sir, and many others.
+ThirdEye draws inspiration from legendary groups like lulzsec and anonymous, as well as esteemed seniors.
 Our collective vision is fueled by the spirit of innovation and the pursuit of excellence.

 🧙 **Remember**: With the power of Markdown, you can unleash your creativity and showcase your projects with style.
 Explore the possibilities and embark on your coding adventures with ThirdEye.